T-Flet/Graph-State-Machine/README.rst

 a graph than either of the above, one whose programming is split between the internal state rules and the graph topology, thus allowing programs to be simpler and with a more easily readable state.

-Besides pure academic exploration of the construct, some possible uses of it are:
+Said graph topology can be further enriched/simplified by the presence of arbitrary information in the form of node or edge attributes, which can then be used by arbitrary step rules;

-- implementing backend logics which are best represented by graphs, e.g. an "expert system"
+an example of this are edge attributes representing directed necessity and sufficiency of those links.

-- pathing through ontologies by entity proximity or similarity
+Besides pure academic exploration of the construct, some uses for it are implementing backend logics which are best represented by graphs (e.g. an "expert system"), or pathing through ontologies by entity proximity or similarity.